TravelDiari matches your credit cards to every hotel booking — saving you points you'd otherwise miss.

 Wells Fargo Autograph wins if

-Weakness: No transfer partners.
-Wells Fargo Rewards are essentially cashback dressed up.
+Honest downside: No transfer partners.
+Wells Fargo Rewards function essentially as cashback.

 Chase Sapphire Preferred wins if